 Choosing the Right Enterprise AI Recruiting Tool

-Enterprise recruiting teams don't need to choose between powerful AI and enterprise-grade security.
-The tools in this guide range from focused AI sourcing platforms to comprehensive talent management suites.
-And the pricing gap - $1,200/yr to $220K+/yr - shows that advanced AI doesn't require a six-figure contract.
+Today’s enterprise recruiting teams don’t need to choose between powerful AI and enterprise-grade security.
+This guide covers options ranging from focused AI sourcing platforms to full-platform talent management suites.
+And the pricing gap ($1,200/yr to $220K+/yr) shows that advanced AI doesn’t require a six-figure contract.

-Here's what the data points to: dedicated AI sourcing tools deliver faster results at lower cost than bloated enterprise suites.
-Pin fills positions in roughly 2 weeks.
+Here’s what the data points to: dedicated AI sourcing tools deliver faster results at lower cost than bloated enterprise suites.
+Pin fills positions in an average of 14 days.
 Legacy platforms take 6-12 months just to implement.

-For most enterprise teams, the highest-impact move is adding a dedicated AI sourcing layer that integrates with your existing ATS.
-You'll speed up top-of-funnel, improve candidate quality, and free your recruiters to focus on what humans do best - building relationships, running interviews, and closing offers.
+For most enterprise teams, the highest-impact move is adding a dedicated AI-powered recruiting tool that integrates with your existing ATS.
+You’ll speed up top-of-funnel, improve candidate quality, and free your recruiters to focus on what humans do best - building relationships, running interviews, and closing offers.